Rashidi Ellis and

 Ultimately, there’s still enough disdain between them to move forward with a fight that fans may care about.
 If or when that fight does happen, Ellis knows one thing and one thing only.

-“I’m definitely coming out victorious,” Ellis continued while smiling.
-“I know everybody’s high on him but I’m definitely coming out victorious.”
+“I’m definitely coming out victorious,” Ellis said with a smile.
+“I know everybody’s high on him, but I’m definitely coming out victorious.”